gamedev4995/Challenge-2/Kirby #1 - Sleeping Kirby.md

 #### Hands & Feet

-For kirby’s hands and feet, we took four capsules to act as each limb.
+For Kirby’s hands and feet, we took four capsules to act as each limb.
 For his hands, the first capsule was enlarged and scaled to the proportions of his body as well as overlapped with to get the arm in effect.
 We used rotation to tilt the capsule slightly to get the arm to be pointing downwards.

 <img width="343" alt="Screenshot 2024-09-12 at 5 37 57 PM" src="https://github.com/user-attachments/assets/602b2ed0-a2a9-4e47-bb83-90d11e838f42">